The amount of time you need to get a desired tan depends on your skin type.

-This involves knowing your skin type and the appropriate tanning times and sessions for them.
+Knowing your skin type and the appropriate tanning times and sessions is VITAL to get the best and healthiest tan possible!

-Before taking a look at your tanning bed chart, it’s important to determine your skin type.
+To understand the tanning bed chart better, it’s important to determine and understand your skin type.

 You need to especially take note of: